 3. Control your CFD leverage

-You have probably heard of a trader or two who managed to turn a small account into a much larger account, only to then give all the winnings back.
+You have probably heard of a trader who managed to turn a small account into a much larger account, only to then give all the winnings back.

 Start small with your CFD leverage and keep your total exposure low relative to your capital base.
 If you are starting out, trade from zero leverage up to a maximum of 3 times your account size.